CNES/EleFits/doc/INSTALL.md

 ```

 The `find_package` command expects parent folder of the file `FindEleFits.cmake` to be in the `CMAKE_MODULE_PATH`.
-For now, it is located in the sources of EL_FitsIO, in `cmake/modules`
+For now, it is located in the sources of EleFits, in `cmake/modules`
 (we'd like it to be installed in a more standard location in some future version).
 Here's an example to build the project: